Chart Color Schemes

 Infrastructure

-Coolbinia has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Coolbinia has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting the region.
-Notable ones are The Coolbinia project, the Targeted Underground Power Program in Joondanna, Osborne Park, Tuart Hill, North Perth / Mount Lawley Underground Power Project, and Lancelin South Estate.
+AreaSearch has identified three projects that could affect this region.
+Notable projects include The Coolbinia, Targeted Underground Power Program - Joondanna, Osborne Park, Tuart Hill, North Perth / Mount Lawley Underground Power Project, and Lancelin South Estate.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.